Bunnky/Voransik/README.md

 Button			Function
 ---------------------------

-insert       mouse  - Sets location of pots end			 close  - kill the program del          check  - turn the program on or off home         gold   - turn the gold vulture on or off pause 		 kill	- this will kill the Vorila Dransik Client
+INSERT       mouse  - Sets location of pots
+END			 close  - kill the program
+DEL          check  - turn the program on or off
+HOME         gold   - turn the gold vulture on or off PAUSE 		 kill	- this will kill the Vorila Dransik Client

 This is a Script made is Autoit (www.Autoit.com)